 - Voicemail.
 Online management, Voicemail to Text, Voicemail to Email

 - Call Return

 - Long Distance Lock

-There are more features available a-la-carte, for an extra $6 a month for each you can get:
+There are more features available for Rogers Home Phone Service, a-la-carte, for an extra $6 a month each:

 - Call Forwarding